abunawO/Visual-Menu/README.md

-# Vizhooels plan of action
+# Ignore this README doc

 This documentation will contain several thoughts for Vizhooels on how to market, design, build, maintain, etc.